ngemily/532_report/src/tools.md

 #### Testing

+After each change I used Modelsim to verify that my design was working.
+Overall, this testing gave me a high degree of confidence that my design would work in hardware.
+My tests ran very quickly on small (550 x 300) bitmaps so my main design iteration time was actually comparable to working with software.

 #### Debugging

+Modelsim was my main debug tool.
+I used it extensively when things weren't working.
+Learning to work with the various features, such as saving wave views or using the jump to next change buttons really sped debugging along.

 #### Memory dump

-I used Modelsim ASE extensively.
-I used it first and foremost to check the output whenever I was developing the core, in RTL sim.
-This allowed me to check the correctness of my work with a high degree of confidence in seconds, without needing to fully compile my design.

-I used it extensively for debugging.
-Looking at the signals change each cycle in some situations gave me good insight into what I was building.
+Some components of my design in involved keeping data in tables.
+Sometimes the contents of these tables were the most useful information for debugging.
+I used Modelsim to dump the contents to text files to browse through the contents easily.
+This was especially helpful at times when the waveforms were unnecessary.

 ### Autossh